mrcavalcanti/mosaicoo/docs/sources/old-alerting/notifications.md

 ### Email

-To enable email notifications you have to set up [SMTP settings]({{< relref "../../administration/configuration/#smtp" >}}) in the Grafana config.
+To enable email notifications you have to set up [SMTP settings]({{< relref "../../administration/configuration/#smtp" >}}) in the Mosaicoo config.
 Email notifications will upload an image of the alert graph to an external image destination if available or fallback to attaching the image to the email.
 Be aware that if you use the `local` image storage email servers and clients might not be able to access the image.